Look closely inside your kitchen cupboards.

 However, if your goal is to stop weight gain, prevent hunger pangs, reduce stomach bloating, reduce fatigue, avoid hypoglycemia symptoms and actually get better, do not look at your boxed cereals as your health friends.
 They aren’t part of any healthy menu or any type of hypoglycemia diet.

 Hypoglycemia diet breakfast?

 There are many reasons why I do not eat breakfast cereals.
-They can be irritating to intestinal walls, loaded with pesticides, carry unhealthy chemical additives, present poor nutritional value, and most of all they contribute to erratic sugar and hypoglycemia symptoms.
+They can be irritating to intestinal walls, loaded with pesticides, carry unhealthy chemical additives, present poor nutritional value, and most of all they contribute to erratic blood sugar and hypoglycemia symptoms.

 Worse than sugar?

 Below is just a sample of breakfast cereals glycemic index (GI).
 Notice that all of them have higher than table sugar GI numbers .
 Higher GI means higher blood sugar spike.That means that these breakfast cereals can spike blood sugar more than sugar.